 This course is applicable to all settings and venues involving children but will be especially useful to those involved with children who have trouble learning and behaving.
 The course is particularly recommended for anyone involved or wishing to become involved in parent consulting or parent coaching, and is required for those seeking authorization as Neufeld Parent Consultants.
 The material applies to children of all ages as well as to adults, although the focus of the course is children and adolescents.

 Time & Place

-This course is being offered in a Scheduled Online Class format on Thursdays from 11:30am to 12:30pm Pacific.
-The course starts with an orientation session on October 26, 2017 and will run for 17 weeks (NO class on November 23, December 21 & 28, and January 4).
+This course is being offered in a Scheduled Online Class format on Thursdays from 11:00 am to 12:00 pm Pacific, starting with an orientation session on September 28, 2023.
+The class will run for 17 weeks with the last wrap up session on Feb 8, 2024 (no classes on December 21 & 28, 2023 and January 4, 2024).

-If a course is cancelled due to insufficient enrolment or other unforeseen circumstances, all registrants will have the option of receiving a full refund or credit.
+If a course is cancelled by the Neufeld Institute due to insufficient enrolment or other unforeseen circumstances, all registrants will have the option of receiving a full refund or credit.